-She’s lobbying Congress furiously for help in Ukraine, until her pregnancy stops her
+Perspective | She’s lobbying Congress furiously for help in Ukraine, until her pregnancy stops her

 She’s spoken to about 50 members of Congress so far.
 Not everyone will take a meeting with her, but she’ll keep asking.

 “We as Ukrainians are very specific about what we want,” she said.
 “It’s not just ‘help us’.
-It’s not just javelins and stingers.
+It’s not just Javelins and Stingers.
 We need jets.
 Only jets can stop the bombs.”

 She’s explaining the need for economic sanctions and for a no-fly zone and the danger of Vladimir Putin’s aspirations.